 The Hospital campus has a Hostel facility inside.

 BGS Global Medical College was established in the year 2013.
-The advantage of this college is its location and credibility of the very old and prominent Hospital.
-The BGS Hospital is in the Kengari area of Bangalore which is near to RajaRajeshwari Nagar.
+The advantage of this college is its location and the credibility of the very old and prominent Hospital.
+The BGS Hospital is in the Kengari area of Bangalore, which is near Raja Rajeshwari Nagar.

-SIMS was established in the year 2011 and is located in the hessarghatta area of Bangalore.
+SIMS was established in the year 2011 and is located in the Hessarghatta area of Bangalore.
 It has got 150 UG and 78 PG intake.
 The location is good since it comes in a good area in Bangalore.
 That area has grown and developed over a period of time eventually.

 Students from Kerala and Andhra Pradesh prefer this college more because of lots of students from that region.

-The trust office is in Bangalore in the cox town area.
+The trust office is in Bangalore in the Cox town area.
 Students know about the name of the college mainly because of its old establishment.

 Students from all over who don’t want to go away from Bangalore and want to study in Bangalore come to this place to study.

-Fee structure range for MBBS of Private Medical Colleges in Bangalore
+Fee Structure Range for MBBS of Private Medical Colleges in Bangalore

-As I have explained the different quota seat fee structure above in this post for the private medical colleges under RGUHS and Private Deemed Universities, In this part of the article, I will give you an approximate range of the Fee in Figures.
+As I have explained the different quota seat fee structures above in this post for the private medical colleges under RGUHS and Private Deemed Universities, In this part of the article, I will give you an approximate range of the Fee in Figures.

-All the private medical colleges in Bangalore keeps a very similar fee structure in their NRI and Q quota seats.
+All the private medical colleges in Bangalore keep a very similar fee structure in their NRI and Q quota seats.
 The difference gap among different medical colleges is very low.
 This is mainly because of the Location, Bangalore.

-Choosing the Cheapest Medical college without donation as per NEET Rank
+Choosing the Cheapest Medical College without donation as per NEET Rank